Carolina Vera

-Carolina Susana Vera (born 14 July 1962) is an Argentine meteorologist.
-She is the principal investigator of the Argentine research council National Scientific and Technical Research Council (CONICET), and a professor at the Faculty of Exact and Natural Sciences at the University of Buenos Aires (UBA).
+Carolina Susana Vera (born 14 July 1962) is an Argentinian meteorologist.
+She is the principal investigator of the Argentinian research council National Scientific and Technical Research Council (CONICET), and a professor at the Faculty of Exact and Natural Sciences at the University of Buenos Aires (UBA).
 Her research focuses on climate variability and global warming in South America.

-Since 10 December 2019, Vera is part of the Argentine government as part of the Ministry of Science, Technology and Innovation.
-She is vice president of work group I of the UN's IPCC program, a member of the United Nations Environment Program (UNEP) and the World Meteorological Organization (WMO).
+Since 10 December 2019, Vera is part of the Argentinian Ministry of Science, Technology and Innovation.
+She is vice president of the working group I of the UN's IPCC program, a member of the United Nations Environment Program (UNEP) and the World Meteorological Organization (WMO).

 Early life

 Vera was born July 14, 1962, in San Nicolás de los Arroyos, Argentina.
-She began developing an interest in meteorology at a young age being fascinated with the stormy clouds in the sky.
-Her mother also influenced her decision to pursue meteorology.
-Vera said “Unlike other people, my mom was very observant.
+She began developing an interest in meteorology at a young age, fascinated with the stormy clouds in the sky.
+Her mother had an impact on her decision to pursue meteorology.
+Vera said, “Unlike other people, my mom was very observant.
 She observed plants, animals, and especially the sky.
-She always looked up, when the clouds were approaching, [or] when some conditions changed.
+She always looked up when the clouds were approaching, [or] when some conditions changed.
 I kept that spinning around in my head until I sat down in high school to decide what I was going to study in college.”
 According to Vera, her mother used to predict the weather based on whether or not she could hear a distant train.

 Education

 Vera graduated with a degree in Meteorological Sciences from the School of Natural and Applied Sciences of the University of Buenos Aires in 1986.
-She then completed her doctorate in the Department of Atmospheric Sciences at the same university under the direction of Dr. Eugenia Kalnay.
+Following this, she completed her doctorate in the department of Atmospheric Sciences at the same university under the direction of Dr. Eugenia Kalnay.
 She graduated in 1992 with a thesis entitled "A Data Assimilation System for the Extratropical Region of South America."